venkywarriors/C-Shap-Repository/README.md

 FindBy is an annotation used in Page Object Model design pattern to identify the elements.
 #### FIND ELEMENT:
 Find Element is a method in POM to identify the elements in a web page.
+### What Are Desired Capabilities?
+Desired Capabilities class is a component of the org.openqa.selenium.remote.DesiredCapabilities package.
+It helps Selenium WebDriver set the properties for the browsers.
+Using different capabilities from Desired Capabilities class we can set the properties of browsers.
+For example, the name of the browser, the version of the browser, etc. We use these capabilities as key-value pairs to set them for browsers.
+'''
+//Accept all certificates Chrome
+DesiredCapabilities capability = DesiredCapabilities.Chrome();
+Environment.SetEnvironmentVariable("webdriver.chrome.driver", "Path to ChromeDriver.exe");
+capability.SetCapability(CapabilityType.AcceptSslCertificates, true);
+IWebDriver driver = new RemoteWebDriver(capability);
+//Set Chrome options.
+ChromeOptions options = new ChromeOptions();
+DesiredCapabilities dc = DesiredCapabilities.Chrome();
+dc.SetCapability(ChromeOptions.Capability, options);
+IWebDriver driver = new RemoteWebDriver(dc);
+//Turn off the JavaScript Firefox FirefoxProfileManager profileManager = new FirefoxProfileManager();
+FirefoxProfile profile = profileManager.GetProfile("TestProfile");
+profile.SetPreference("javascript.enabled", false);
+IWebDriver driver = new FirefoxDriver(profile);
+//Set the default page load timeout driver.Manage().Timeouts().SetPageLoadTimeout(new TimeSpan(10));
+//Start Firefox with plugins
+FirefoxProfile prof = new FirefoxProfile();
+profile.AddExtension(@"C:Location of extension.xpi");
+IWebDriver driver = new FirefoxDriver(prof);
+//Start Chrome with an unpacked extension ChromeOptions options = new ChromeOptions();
+options.AddArguments("load-extension=/pathTo/extension");
+DesiredCapabilities capabilities = new DesiredCapabilities();
+capabilities.SetCapability(ChromeOptions.Capability, options);
+DesiredCapabilities dc = DesiredCapabilities.Chrome();
+dc.SetCapability(ChromeOptions.Capability, options);
+IWebDriver driver = new RemoteWebDriver(dc);
+//Start Chrome with a packed extension
+ChromeOptions options = new ChromeOptions();
+options.AddExtension(Path.GetFullPath("localpathto/extension.crx"));
+DesiredCapabilities capabilities = new DesiredCapabilities();
+capabilities.SetCapability(ChromeOptions.Capability, options);
+DesiredCapabilities dc = DesiredCapabilities.Chrome();
+dc.SetCapability(ChromeOptions.Capability, options);
+IWebDriver driver = new RemoteWebDriver(dc);
+'''